Codaisseur/movies_ts/README.md

 8. Typing the API's results
 9. Displaying the search state & results
 10. Displaying a grid of the movie search results incl. poster images
+11. Added separate single movie page, and links to it